lawmicha/iOS-Push-Notifications/README.md

 14. Go to your Membership Details page to get the Team ID.

 15. `amplify notifications add`

-### Not working - go to Pinpoint console and add it,  go to next step
 ```
 8c8590431b3d:iOS-Push-Notifications mdlaw$ amplify notifications add
 ?
 Choose the push notification channel to enable.
 APNS